kesslerio/vibe-check-mcp/validation/README.md

 # Phase 0: Anti-Pattern Detection Validation

-This directory contains **Phase 0 validation** for the Vibe Compass MCP project.
+This directory contains **Phase 0 validation** for the Vibe Check MCP project.
 The validation approach directly addresses the Infrastructure-Without-Implementation anti-pattern by proving our detection algorithms work BEFORE building any server infrastructure.

 ## Quick Start